Stronger Data Poisoning Attacks Break Data Sanitization Defenses: How many distinct points are needed for data poisoning attacks?

 \begin{corollary}[\car{} number of $\sG$ for logistic regression] Consider a logistic regression model in the setting of \refprop{margin}, where $\ell(\theta; x, y) = \log(1 + \exp(-y\theta^\top x))$.
 Then the \car{} number of $\sGt \eqdef \{\alpha \nabla_\theta \ell(\hat\theta; x, y): 0 \leq \alpha \leq 1, (x,y) \in \sF\}$ is at most 2, independent of $\hat\theta$. \end{corollary} \begin{proof} In logistic regression, we have that $c(v) = \log(1 + \exp(v))$; $c'(v) = \sigma(v)$ where $\sigma$ is the sigmoid function, $\sigma(v) \eqdef \frac{1}{1+\exp(-v)}$; and $c''(v) = \sigma(v) (1 - \sigma(v))$.
 Thus, $\frac{c''}{c'}$ is a monotone decreasing function, and $c$ is convex, monotone increasing, and twice-differentiable, so \refprop{margin} applies. \end{proof}

 We can collect all of the above results into the following theorem, which appears in the main text.

-\begingroup \thetheorem{\ref{thm:2points}} \begin{theorem}[2 points suffice for 2-class SVMs and logistic regression] Consider a defender who learns a 2-class SVM or logistic regression model by first discarding all points outside a fixed feasible set $\sF$, and then finding the parameters that minimize the average (regularized) training loss.
+\begingroup \thetheorem{\ref{thm:2points}} \begin{theorem}[2 points suffice for 2-class SVMs and logistic regression] Consider a defender that learns a 2-class SVM or logistic regression model by first discarding all points outside a fixed feasible set $\sF$ and then minimizing the average (regularized) training loss.
 Suppose that for each class $y = -1, +1$, the feasible set $\sFy \eqdef \{x: (x,y) \in \sF \}$ is a convex set.
 If a parameter $\hat{\theta}$ is attainable by any set of $\tilde n$ poisoned points $\sDp = \{(\xp_1,\yp_1),\ldots,(\xp_{\tilde n}, \yp_{\tilde n})\} \subseteq~\sF$, then there exists a set of at most $\tilde n$ poisoned points $\tDp$ (possibly with fractional copies) that also attains $\hat\theta$ but only contains $2$ distinct points, one from each class.

 More generally, the above statement is true for any margin-based model with loss of the form $\ell(\theta; x, y) = c(-y\theta^\top x)$, where $c: \R \to \R$ is a convex, monotone increasing, and twice-differentiable function, and the ratio of second to first derivatives $c''/c'$ is monotone non-increasing. \end{theorem} \endgroup \begin{proof} From \refprop{2points} (SVMs), \refprop{margin} (margin-based losses), and \refcor{logistic} (logistic regression), we have that the \car{} number of $\sGt$ (the set of scaled possible gradients) for each of these models is at most 2, regardless of $\hat\theta$.
 By \refprop{car}, we conclude that only 2 distinct points are necessary.
 In particular, since $\sGt$ can be represented in each of these cases as the union of two convex sets, one for each class, we need 1 distinct point from each class to realize any data poisoning attack. \end{proof}